isomerpages/moe-victoriajc/_admissions/Joint Admissions Exercise (JAE).md

 ### JAE Appeal Exercise 2023

 The JAE Appeal Exercise is for students who have not been posted to Victoria JC under the JAE Posting Exercise.
-Applications for appeal will start on **2 February 2023, Thursday (10 am)** and end on **8 February 2023, Wednesday (12 pm).**
+Applications for appeal will start on** **2 February 2023 (Thursday), 10 am** and end on **8 February 2023 (Wednesday), 12 pm.**

 All applications will be considered based on merit and availability of vacancies.
 Do note that if you have been posted to a school via Direct School Admission (DSA), you are not eligible for this Exercise as DSA transfers are not allowed.